Etosha National Park is our favorite of our trip in Namibia. It is also one of our favorite places in the world .

 A restaurant and a small mini-market are present on all sites.

-- The NWR (Namibia Wildlife Resorts) institutional website : for accommodations in the park and outside the park.
+2. The NWR (Namibia Wildlife Resorts) website : for accommodation inside and outside the park.

-- Go through the Evaneos organization which offers organized tours, 100% customizable.
+4. Go through the Evaneos organization, which offers organized tours that are 100% customizable.
 For Namibia it can be easier and faster.
-Don’t hesitate to ask them for a free, no-obligation quote, as this may also give you some ideas!
+Don’t hesitate to ask them for a free, no-obligation quote – it might also give you some ideas!

 Our advice is to book several months in advance, if possible.
-For example, the Onkoshi campground was full in August.
+For example, the Onkoshi campsite was fully booked in August.
 Note that, the locations are sketchy and close to each other.
 For sleeping it is more than enough!

 The ideal time to visit the park is during the dry season, from May to September.
 The animals gather at the few remaining waterholes so you will have more opportunity to see many animals.